 - Director of Center for Ocean Research in Hong Kong and Macau

-- Director of Co-founded Laboratory for Offshore Observation and Simulation
+- Director of Joint Lab for Coastal Observation and Modeling

 - Director of Ocean Dynamics and Modeling Program